survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 If you push the idea further by combining it with code splitting and smart routing, you'll end up with the idea of Progressive Web Applications (PWA). [webpack-pwa](https://github.com/webpack/webpack-pwa) example illustrates how to implement the approach using webpack either through an app shell or a page shell.

 App shell is loaded initially, and it manages the whole application including its routing.
-Page shells are more granular, and more are loaded as you use the application.
-The total size of the application is larger but conversely you can load initial content faster.
+Page shells are more granular, and more are loaded as the application is used.
+The total size of the application is larger in this case.
+Conversely, you can load initial content faster.

 PWA combines well with plugins like [offline-plugin](https://www.npmjs.com/package/offline-plugin) and [sw-precache-webpack-plugin](https://www.npmjs.com/package/sw-precache-webpack-plugin).
 Using [Service Workers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) and improves the offline experience.